MuckyTaters/MuckyVision3/README.md

     Make sure you have MinGW (Minimalist GNU for Windows, currently at https://sourceforge.net/projects/mingw/) installed, with MinGW
     versions of 'make' and 'g++' included.
-These should be present as 'mingw-make.exe' and 'mingw-g++.exe' in your MinGW/bin folder.
+These should be present as 'mingw32-make.exe' and 'mingw32-g++.exe' in your MinGW/bin folder.
 You may also need to add the location of MinGW/bin to your PATH environment variable.